llealloo/audiolink/README.md

 - Barry, OM3, GRIMECRAFT for stoking my fire!
 - Lamp for the awesome example music and inspiration.
 Follow them!! https://soundcloud.com/lampdx
 - Shelter, Loner, Rizumu, and all of the other dance communities in VRChat for making this
+- rrazgriz for coming up with and implementing yt-dlp support for editor testing